Online Resource Allocation in Episodic Markov Decision Processes: FORMULATION

-Our framework for the long-term online resource allocation problem over an episodic finite-horizon MDP is based on reducing the policy optimization problem given in~\eqref{opt} to \emph{online linear programming}, and more generally, to the \emph{online resource allocation} problem.
-First, we adapt the idea of \emph{occupancy measures}~\citep{Altman,Zimin2013,rosenberg2019,cohen2021}.
+Our framework for the long-term online resource allocation problem over an episodic finite-horizon CMDP is based on reformulations via \emph{occupancy measures}~\citep{Altman,Zimin2013,rosenberg2019,cohen2021}.
 Given a policy $\pi$ and a transition kernel $P$, let $\bar q^{P, \pi}:\cS\times\cA\times\cS\times [H]\to[0,1]$ be defined as

 for $(s,a,s',h)\in \cS\times \cA\times \cS\times [H]$.
 Note that any $\bar q$ defined as in~\eqref{occupancy} has the following properties.

 The \emph{occupancy measure} $q^{P,\pi}:\cS\times\cA\times[H]\to[0,1]$ associated with policy $\pi$ and transition kernel $P$ is defined as